ncatlab/nlab-content/pages/1707.md

 ## References

+A standard textbook references on group cohomology is for instance

+* Adem, Milgram, _Cohomology of finite groups_

-Aspects of this general point of view on group cohomology is described for instance in chaper 12 of
+Aspects of the general point of view on group cohomology is described for instance in chaper 12 of

 * R. Brown, P. Higgins, R. Sivera, _Nonabelian algebraic topology_ ([pdf](http://www.bangor.ac.uk/%7Emas010/pdffiles/rbrsbookb-e040609.pdf), [web](http://www.bangor.ac.uk/~mas010/nonab-a-t.html))

+Cohomology of [[simplicial group]]s is discussed for instance in

+* Sebastian Thomas, _On the second cohomology group of a simplicial group_ ([pdf](http://www.math.rwth-aachen.de/~Sebastian.Thomas/publications/Thomas_On_the_second_cohomology_group_of_a_simplicial_group.pdf))

-Much of what is called "nonabelian cohomology" in the existing literature concerns the case of nonabelian group cohomology with coefficients in the [[automorphism 2-group]] $AUT(H)$ of some possibly nonabelian group $H$.
+Much of what is called "[[nonabelian cohomology]]" in the existing literature concerns the case of nonabelian group cohomology with coefficients in the [[automorphism 2-group]] $AUT(H)$ of some possibly nonabelian group $H$.

 This is the topic of [[Schreier theory]].